Lake Powell: Development

 Glen Canyon National Recreation Area draws more than two million visitors annually.
 Recreational activities include boating, fishing, waterskiing, jet-skiing, and hiking.
 Prepared campgrounds can be found at each marina, but many visitors choose to rent a houseboat or bring their own camping equipment, find a secluded spot somewhere in the canyons, and make their own camp (there are no restrictions on where visitors can stay).

 The Castle Rock Cut is one of the most important navigational channels in the lake; it was blasted as early as the 1970s to allow boaters to bypass the winding canyons between the Glen Canyon Dam and reaches of Lake Powell further upstream – saving, on average, one hour of travel time.
 The cut has been deepened several times since then, to allow the use of the channel during droughts.
 During the protracted 21st-century drought, however, the lake has dropped so quickly on several occasions that the cut dried up during the summer tourist season, most recently in 2013.
 Continued deepening of the Castle Rock cut has been criticized for its high cost, but boaters and the National Park Service argue that it improves safety, saves millions of dollars in fuel, and improves emergency response time.
 In September 2021 the level of Lake Powell was 45 feet below the bottom of the Castle Rock cut.

-Currently, most Marinas on the lake don't have Automatic Identification System monitoring stations that transmit boat positions to the AIS websites for the boating community.
+Currently, most marinas on the lake don't have Automatic Identification System monitoring stations that transmit boat positions to the AIS websites for the boating community.
 A substantial number of vessels on the lake do not have AIS transponders as there currently are no mandatory requirements for AIS usage for this body of water.
 Extra precautions must be taken with respect to boating safety, as the fractal nature of the lake's hydrologic surface area can allow vessels with limited charting equipment to become easily lost.

 The burying of human (and pet) waste in Glen Canyon National Recreation Area is prohibited.
 Anyone who camps farther than a quarter of a mile from a marina must bring a portable toilet.
 Pet waste must also be packed out.

 The southwestern end of Lake Powell in Arizona can be accessed via U.S. Route 89 and State Route 98.
 State Route 95 and State Route 276 lead to the northeastern end of the lake in Utah.

+Fishing at Lake Powell

+Fishing is one of the most common activities at Lake Powell.
+Some of the fishing hotspots include Bullfrog Basin, Padre Bay, Wahweap Bay, The San Juan Arm, and Halls Creek Bay.

-Fish species
+Fish Species

 Some of these fish species are on the US Endangered Species List.
 Currently most native species on the Colorado River Basin are subject to ongoing restoration efforts of some kind.